Kévin Constant: Bologna

 On 1 February 2016, Constant returned to Italy after signing with Bologna on a 2 1/2-year deal.

 Tractor

 On 4 January 2019, Constant signed a 3.5-year contract with Tractor of the Persian Gulf Pro League.
 In June, Constant's contract was terminated after he failed a medical test at the club.

 Retirement

 In January 2020, Constant announced his retirement as a player at the age of 32 citing "personal reasons".

 International career

 Constant began representing the French under-17 squad in 2004.

 Qualified to play for the Guinea senior team through his mother he made his debut on 14 October 2007, in a 1–3 friendly loss against Senegal.
 On 10 October 2010, Constant scored his second goal in a 2012 Africa Cup of Nations qualification against Nigeria.

 Career statistics

 Club

-Constant playing for Milan against Real Madrid in 2012.
+Constant playing for AC Milan against Real Madrid in 2012.